HF 5093

 • Securement: Your catheter is held in place by a special device.
 This device locks the catheter in place to keep it from coming out.

-• Antimicrobial gel: Around where the catheter enters your skin, there is an antimicrobial gel.
-This gel helps to keep your line from getting infected from bacteria on your skin.
+• Antimicrobial gel: Where the catheter enters your skin, there is an antimicrobial gel.
+This gel helps to stop CVAD infection from germs on your skin.

-• Transparent Dressing: Your CVAD will be covered with a protective dressing to help prevent infection.
+• Transparent dressing: Your CVAD will be covered with a dressing to help prevent infection.

 CVAD Care